 Congenital scoliosis.
 The term "congenital" means that you are born with the condition.
 Congenital scoliosis starts as the spine forms before birth.
-Part of one vertebra (or more) does not form completely, or the vertebrae do not separate properly.
-This type of scoliosis can be associated with other health issues, as well as heart and kidney problems.
+Part of one vertebra (or more) does not form completely or the vertebrae do not separate properly.
+Some types of congenital scoliosis can change quickly with growth while others remain unchanged.
+This type of scoliosis can be associated with other health issues, such as heart and kidney problems.

 Neuromuscular scoliosis.
 Any medical condition that affects the nerves and muscles can lead to scoliosis.
 This is most commonly due to muscle imbalance and/or weakness.
 Common neuromuscular conditions that can lead to scoliosis include cerebral palsy, muscular dystrophy, and spinal cord injury.

 Adolescent scoliosis is not life threatening, and most curves do not cause serious problems.
 Children with scoliosis can have normal active lives, including sports participation.

 If the curve gets really large, it can cause heart and lung problems.
 A very severe curve can also compress nerves or the spinal cord, which can result in paralysis.
 This is extremely rare.
 Proper treatment will prevent the curve from progressing to such a severe degree.

 Adolescent scoliosis does not usually cause back pain, although larger curves may cause occasional discomfort.

 If the back pain is severe or is associated with weakness of the limbs or numbness, call your doctor.
 This may require investigations to rule out other sources of pain.